Bendara8/8602-Computer/docs/control.md

 	- `XC` The index offset carry input is set
 	- `II` Load the instruction pointer from the indexed address bus
 	- `MO` Output the memory contents of the indexed address to the data bus
-	- `AI` Load accumulator from ALU result bus
 	- `EZ` Zero accumulator input to ALU
 	- `EO` Select bitwise OR operation for ALU
+	- `AI` Load accumulator from ALU result bus
 	- `FI` Load negative and zero flags from ALU

 In short, this microcode word will increment the instruction pointer and load the accumulator with the contents of the incremented instruction pointer while also updating the negative and zero flags appropriately.
 The next microcode word is very similar, differing only in which register loads from memory.
 In this case, the opcode register is loaded instead of the accumulator.
 Notice that even though the ALU is not being used in this time step, an operation still must be selected.
-The OR operation is chosen by convention in this situation.
+The bitwise OR operation `EO` is chosen by convention in this situation.
 This microcode word is the standard fetch cycle which is present at the end of most 8602 instructions.

 The dashes `--` are used to indicate control outputs which are not active for that microcode word.
 In the above example they represent the `KZ` and `XN` control outputs, which are not active during the time steps that they are present in.
 The structure of a microcode word is standardized and each part of the word can be filled with certain control outputs, or in some cases (such as `KZ` and `XN`) left blank using dashes.
 The structure of a microcode word is defined as follows.